It’s Time to Set SMARTER Goals

 The SMARTER Goal System

-That brings us to the two completely new letters: E is for evaluate and the R at the end is for revise.
+In more recent years, the SMART goal acronym has evolved to be SMARTER.
+I’m excited about SMARTER goals and the additional concepts.
+What do the new letters stand for?
+E is for evaluate and the R at the end is for revise.

 At East Valley Martial Arts, when we set goals as part of karate training, we have always encouraged regular evaluating and revising.
 We encourage students to do these things throughout the year after they fill out their goal sheets.
 We mark off each goal or step when we achieve it, and fill out a completely new sheet as needed.
 After all, your goals are your very own.
 After some time, as you learn more about what it takes to achieve an aspiration, you may change your priorities and no longer want a goal you wrote.
 That’s perfectly fine, as long as you are honest with yourself.